malotian/webinar-pingfed-pingam/README.md

 This project is an example setup that leverages PingFederate, PingAM and PingDirectory to take advantage of the orchestration features that PingAM provides.

-The target audiences for this setup are administrators and developers who want to understand more about this configuration and run it on-prem.
+The target audiences for this setup are administrators and developers who want to understand more about this configuration and run it on-prem or in a private cloud.

 All products are configured via APIs call, no manual tasks are needed.
 This makes it very easy to get started and have the setup up and running after just a few minutes.